oerdnj/draft-sury-dnsop-deprecate-obsolete-resource-records/draft-sury-dnsop-deprecate-obsolete-resource-records.md

 .# Abstract

-This document deprecates Resource Record (RR) Types that are either no longer being used for anything meaningful or have been made obsolete by other RFCs.
+This document deprecates Resource Record (RR) Types that are either no longer being used in any meaningful way the DNS, or have already been rendered obsolete by other RFCs.
 This document updates [@!RFC1034], [@!RFC1035], [@!RFC3597], and [@!RFC4034].

 {mainmatter}

 # Introduction

-[@!RFC1035] and other documents have defined some Resource Record (RR) Types that are no longer in common use, some of which have been rendered obsolete by subsequent standards, but have never been clearly deprecated in the context of the DNS.
+[@!RFC1035] and other documents have defined some Resource Record (RR) Types that are no longer in common use.
-In some cases there have been interoperability problems between DNS implementations that support these types and those that do not - for example, because of DNS name compression in the wire format.
+Some of these have been rendered obsolete by subsequent standards, but were never clearly deprecated.
+In some cases there have been interoperability problems between DNS implementations that supported these types and those that did not: for example, because of DNS name compression in the wire format.
 Continued support for these RR Types imposes a complexity cost on new implementations for little benefit.

 This document formally deprecates such RR Types, allowing implementations to drop specific support for them.